webgme/webgme/docs/introduction/what_is_webgme.rst

 --------------
 WebGME is made to be customized.
-Even though the generic GUI adapts itself based on the meta-model (the model describing the models), the visualization can be augmented and/or replaced on multiple levels; From small decorators displaying certain characteristics for nodes on the canvas, to completely swapping out the GUI and only use the `WebGME Client API <https://github.com/webgme/webgme-engine>`_ as a library inside any front-end framework.
+Even though the generic GUI adapts itself based on the meta-model (the model describing the models), the visualization can be augmented and/or replaced on multiple levels; From small decorators displaying certain characteristics for nodes on the canvas, to completely swapping out the GUI and only use the `Client API of webgme-engine <https://github.com/webgme/webgme-engine>`_ as a library inside any front-end framework.

 In addition to visualization webgme provides a framework for user-defined plugins - javascript code running either inside the browser or on the server (or both).
 These scripts (typically invoked by the end-users) are triggered on specific commits and contexts of the models and can work along side the users without any need for locking etc.

-Other points of extensions are sdd-ons, webhooks, REST-routers, etc. TODO: Links

 WebGME-cli
 ----------------